lynnfaraday/aresmush.com/_root/install-ares/mongolab.md

 ---
-title: Getting Started With MongoDB
+title: Getting Started With MongoLab
 description:
 layout: install-ares
 prevstep: install-db
 nextstep: install-game
+tags:
+- install
+- database
 ---

 Here are step-by-step instructions for setting up Ares with [MongoLab](https://mongolab.com/), a cloud hosting service for MongoDB.

-> Note:  These instructions and screenshots were current as of the time of this writing, but MongoLab can change their interface at any time.
+> Note:  These instructions were current as of the time of this writing, but MongoLab can change their screens at any time.
 If you find these instructions are incorrect, plase [let me know](/feedback)!

 1. Create a MongoLab account.
 2. Click 'Create New' to create a new db.